zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 ## Create a simple arivis Cloud Module

-the [arivisCloud] platform does not allow to train deep learning models but also has tools to create so-called arivis Cloud modules and even workflows built upon a container infrastructure.
+the [arivis Cloud] platform does not allow to train deep learning models but also has tools to create so-called arivis Cloud modules and even workflows built upon a container infrastructure.

 ![arivis Cloud Architecture](./images/apeer_architecture.png)